 Well, that was emotional.
-I love these characters SO much it’s ridiculous!
-I thought they were incredible in Six of Crows, but that love just got taken to a whole new level.
-They became six of the strongest, most defined characters I’ve ever seen and I cannot choose a favorite!
-I SHIP EVERYONE, too.
-So many adorable ships.
+I love these characters so much it’s ridiculous.
+I mean, I thought they were incredible in Six of Crows, but that love just got taken to a whole new level.
+They became six of the strongest, most defined characters I’ve ever seen and I cannot choose a favorite.
+I pretty much ship everyone, too… so many adorable couples.

 They’ve all grown so much since the beginning of Six of Crows and each have their own heartbreaking journey here.
-Like there’s the drama of the larger plot’s twists and turns, but then it kind of all comes back to each character’s personal battles.
+There’s the drama of the larger plot’s twists and turns, but then it kind of all comes back to each character’s personal battles.
 And everyone gets a POV so you really get into their heads a lot more here.
-Most of them have a lot more backstory, too!
+Most of them have a lot more backstory as well.

 I really liked Inej’s thoughts on the “chosen one” narrative: